-As it stands, they've taken pretty much everything on the road (except pickup trucks, which are exempt because businesses need them) and they've divided them all up into two groups.
+As it stands, they’ve taken pretty much everything on the road (except pickup trucks, which are exempt because apparently businesses need them, and they’ve divided them all up into two groups.
 Cars, and trucks.

 Then they gave some target mileage figures that they had to meet in order to pay levies or get rebates.

-I'd just love to find the person who decided that all vehicles fit conveniently into those to categories and just smack them upside the head.
+I’d just love to find the person who decided that all vehicles fit conveniently into those two categories and just smack them upside the head.

-As if to prove just how stupid it is, they've even gone and put the same car into BOTH categories!
+As if to prove just how stupid it is, they’ve even put the same car into BOTH categories!